avijitpal9/ansible-myaws/README.md

 # ANSIBLE-MYAWS REPO
 Ansible repository for AWS Provisioning and Deployment.

+## Prerequisite
+Clone the repo on local system.
+Install the below packages on the

 ## Instruction
 The hybrid-vpc module contains Ansible AWS Provisioning and deployment playbooks for hybrid vpc model.